top of page

 3. Driving the activities of a commemorative commission of the sesquicentennial of the abolition of slavery in Puerto Rico.

-4. Project Rescue from Oblivion: recreating lost Caribbean musical instruments.
+4. Project Rescue from Oblivion: recreating lost musical instruments of the Caribbean.

 5. Establishment of a virtual shop of the Center's publications.

-6. Diffusion of our new video documentary of the history of the Puerto Rican tiple.
+6. Diffusion of our new video documentary on the history of the Puerto Rican tiple.

 7. Dissemination of our new video-manual on the construction of a Puerto Rican tiple.